NFL DFS picks, Week 17 Sunday: Best daily Fantasy lineups for FanDuel, DraftKings

 DFS millionaire Mike McClure shares his NFL DFS picks for the Sunday main slate

 The Week 17 NFL schedule turns the page to Sunday, and it brings the penultimate opportunity for daily Fantasy players to utilize a full-slate NFL DFS player pool.
 Josh Allen, Drake Maye, Jalen Hurts and Joe Burrow are the top-priced quarterbacks.
-Skills position players to consider for NFL DFS lineups include James Cook, Jonathan Taylor, Saquon Barkley, Jaxon Smith-Njigba and Ja'Marr Chase.
+Skill position players to consider for NFL DFS lineups include De'Von Achane, Bucky Irving, A.J.
+Brown and Trey McBride.

 With so much on the line in NFL DFS contests on daily Fantasy sites like FanDuel and DraftKings, who are the NFL DFS picks that can give your lineup a huge edge?
 Before making any NFL DFS picks for Sunday, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

-You can also bet props like Jonathan Taylor as anytime TD scorer (-215) using the latest DraftKings promo code, which offers $200 in bonus bets if your bet wins:
+You can also bet props like A.J.
+Brown as anytime TD scorer (+160) using the latest DraftKings promo code, which offers $200 in bonus bets if your bet wins:

 McClure is a legendary professional DFS player with more than $2 million in career winnings.
 He uses a powerful prediction model that simulates every snap of NFL action, taking factors such as matchups, statistical trends, and injuries into account.
 This allows him to find the best DFS values that he shares only with members at SportsLine.
 His methodology has led to enormous cashes on FanDuel and DraftKings, including.
 In 2023, he finished tied for first in the DraftKings Millionaire Maker twice and the FanDuel Million once.
 Anyone who has followed him could be way up.